Leonilla Bariatinskaya

-Leonilla Ivanovna Baryatinskaya, Princess of Sayn-Wittgenstein-Sayn (Леони́лла Ива́новна Баря́тинская; 9 May 1816 – 1 February 1918), was a Russian aristocrat who married Ludwig, Prince of Sayn-Wittgenstein-Sayn.
+Leonilla Ivanovna Baryatinskaya, Princess of Sayn-Wittgenstein-Sayn (Леони́лла Ива́новна Баря́тинская; 9 May 1816 – 1 February 1918), was a Russo-German aristocrat who married Ludwig, Prince of Sayn-Wittgenstein-Sayn.
 She was the subject of a number of portraits by Franz Xaver Winterhalter.

 Life and family

 Princess Leonilla Ivanovna Baryatinskaya was born on 9 May 1816 in Moscow.
-She was a daughter of Prince Ivan Ivanovich Baryatinsky (1772-1825), a member of one of the most influential families of the Russian nobility, and son of Princess Catherine of Schleswig-Holstein-Sonderburg-Beck.
-Her mother was Countess Marie Wilhelmine von Keller (1792-1858), daughter of Count Christoph von Keller (1757-1827), a German diplomat, and Countess Amalie Louise zu Sayn-Wittgenstein-Ludwigsburg (1771-1853), sister of Field Marshal Prince Peter zu Sayn-Wittgenstein-Berleburg-Ludwigsburg.
+She was a daughter of Prince Ivan Ivanovich Baryatinsky (1772–1825), a member of one of the most influential families of the Russian nobility, and son of Princess Catherine of Schleswig-Holstein-Sonderburg-Beck.
+Her mother was Countess Marie Wilhelmine von Keller (1792–1858), daughter of Count Christoph von Keller (1757–1827), a German diplomat, and Countess Amalie Louise zu Sayn-Wittgenstein-Ludwigsburg (1771–1853), sister of Field Marshal Prince Peter zu Sayn-Wittgenstein-Berleburg-Ludwigsburg.

 On 23 October 1834, Leonilla married her cousin and one of the Tsar's aides de camp, Prince Ludwig zu Sayn-Wittgenstein-Berleburg-Ludwigsburg (1799–1866), at Castle Marino, Kursk Governorate.
 Ludwig was a Russian aristocrat of German descent, who was known in Russia as Lev Petrovich Wittgenstein.
-He was the eldest son of Peter, 1st Prince of Sayn-Wittgenstein-Berleburg-Ludwigsburg, and a Polish noblewoman, Antonia Cäcilie Snarska, Murdelio Coat of arms (1779-1855).
-Ludwig had been previously married to Princess Stefania Radziwill (1809-1832), who bequeathed to him, on her early death, a large estate in central Europe and two children: Peter (who died without issue), and a daughter Marie, who married Prince Chlodwig zu Hohenlohe-Schillingsfürst, Chancellor of the German Empire.
+He was the eldest son of Peter, 1st Prince of Sayn-Wittgenstein-Berleburg-Ludwigsburg, and a Polish noblewoman, Antonia Cäcilie Snarska (1779–1855).
+Ludwig had been previously married to Princess Stefania Radziwill (1809–1832), who bequeathed to him, on her early death, a large estate in central Europe and two children: Peter (who died without issue), and a daughter Marie, who married Prince Chlodwig zu Hohenlohe-Schillingsfürst, Chancellor of the German Empire.

 Leonilla and Ludwig had four children: